DiarmuidM/charity-covid19/docs/_posts/2020-08-13-charity-registrations-and-deregistrations-july-2020-update.md

 #### Registrations

-The number of registrations is below what's expected for each month in the first half of 2020 (see figure 19); as a result, there are roughly 1/4 as many charities registered in the first half of 2020 than we would expect - see figure 20.
+The number of registrations is below what's expected for each month in 2020 (see figure 19); as a result, there are roughly 1/4 as many charities registered in 2020 than we would expect - see figure 20.

 *Figure 19.
 Monthly registrations of charities - Canada*